 One of the users received the error when using System drive XtsAes256 encrypted, TPM 2.0 protected.

-The policy offers to setup recovery key and password, allows you to save recovery information to AD DS, and more.
+The policy offers to set up a recovery key and password, allows you to save recovery information to AD DS, and more.
 It is possible that you will need to connect with your IT admin to resolve this.

 The dependency of Personal Vault with Bitlocker is confusing because of the way it is implemented.
 Since the Personal Vault can sync across Windows 10 systems, it could have been just cloud-based encryption.
 However, Microsoft wants to make sure Personal Vault remains secure, and if I am not wrong, the key to open the vault is synced across devices for them to work.